'I am sure that people would not like to know that paralysed officers were being in any way shabbily treated'

 *Although there was a roaring trade in rudimentary armoured vests etc. Some men swore these were vital, others believed they were near useless.

-For serious cases, the government tried to create worthwhile jobs, but badly burned or disfigured combatants faced an enormous uphill struggle to re-enter mainstream society.
+For serious cases, the state tried to create worthwhile jobs, but badly burned or disfigured combatants faced an enormous uphill struggle to re-enter mainstream society.
 For the wounded and maimed, the government also paid a compensatory sum and topped up their war pensions.
 However, it was lacklustre in officially recognising post-traumatic stress, which was then defined as shell shock.
 The worst of all wounds was paralysis or, to be more precise, total paralysis.
 Something of the deep, dark fear that surrounded this topic was a central theme in the 1938 novel and 1971 film adaptation Johnny Got His Gun.
 Total paralysis was the fate of Lt Philip Young, the officer who had sent Maude the letter of condolence and had enabled the family to trace Alf’s story.

 Several months after Alf’s death, 243 MG Coy was incorporated into 31 MG Bn.
 It was still operating in the Gavrelle/Oppy region and had avoided the main thrust of the vast German offensives that started in spring 1918.
 But just before and during the offensives, which occurred to the south of 31 MG Bn’s sector, the fighting along their section of the front intensified.
 Recalling Alf’s fate of simply being in the wrong place at the wrong time, Lt Young was struck in the neck by a piece of shell on 11 April 1918.
-The metal lodged in his spinal column causing ‘total paralysis of the trunk and legs and of the right arm’, according to his medical files.
+The metal lodged in his spinal column causing ‘total paralysis of the trunk and legs and of the right arm,’ according to his medical files.
 These add that it ‘was not advisable to operate’ and that ‘the wound is still discharging and he is gravely ill.’
 Young was transferred to the Empire Hospital for Officers in London.
-He clung on for several months and then died.
-He was buried by his family in a West London cemetery, near Cheam.
+He clung on for several months and then died, being buried by his family in a West London cemetery, near Cheam.

-Reading deeper into his files, a disturbing series of events came to light.
+Reading deeper into his files, a disturbing series of events comes to light.
 While Young was struggling in the hospital, the War Office was dragging its feet in paying his entitlements for the grievous wounds he had received.
 In fact, it also appears the War Office was busy failing others in the same hospital and the hospital’s commanding officer wrote to his immediate superiors damning this failure.
-It is worth quoting this letter at length as its contents are revealing.:
+It is worth quoting this letter at length as its contents are revealing:

 ‘This hospital is for paralysed officers … for some reason or other, just recently we have had great difficulty in obtaining a proper reward in these cases [of paralysis].
 Lt Young received this morning a note to say that he was being granted 17/6d a day by Messrs Cox [Young’s bank].
 There is no word of a lump sum gratuity ...
 This matter is of great importance.
 I am sure that people would not like to know that paralysed officers were being in any way shabbily treated, but as we are in charge of these officers we shall feel it in our duty to take this matter before the highest authorities unless we get proper answers to our letters dealing with these subjects and due consideration to the nature of the cases that we write about.
 Last year the awards were reasonable and fair, but this year there has been great difficulty in obtaining proper consideration of these paralysed cases.’

 Echoes from the past, particularly those of family history, have strange ways of making themselves heard long after they appear to have faded.
 Alf Adams’ story is an excellent example of this.
 As we have noted, my grandfather’s immediate family rarely discussed Alf, reflecting the ‘best not talk about it’ attitudes that prevailed among their generation.
 But just before my grandfather’s death, we were up late one night and discussed the First World War and Alf’s role within it.
 How I’d like to have that conversation now!
-At the time I only knew about a third of the story, if that.
+At the time I only knew about a third of the story – if that.
 The questions I’d ask today might well have jogged his memory further and who knows what his answers might have revealed?
 Which leads me to this aside: for those you thinking of asking relatives about the past but are unsure or wary, just pluck up your courage and enquire before it is too late.

 There were three major branches behind by my research: general material, the Internet, and the National Archives.
 I always say that someone about to embark on family history project should read as much general material on the topic as possible.
-In this instance there were a lot of books available and careful consideration needed to be made about what to read through and what to skim.
+In this instance, there were a lot of books available and careful consideration needed to be made about what to read through and what to skim.
 Be aware that battlefield guides, particularly those by Pen and Sword, are very useful to have at hand.
 You should read these materials in two ways: firstly, to keep an eye on the general overview and, secondly, to note the minutiae that might have affected your ancestor’s life.

 The internet is obviously one of the most powerful tools in the research armoury.
 Although it needs stressing that much of what you read should be proofed against other material.
 Wikipedia is a good resource but clearly not the gospel truth.
 Remember too that the internet is an excellent tool to contact others with specialist knowledge.
 I had just finished reading an excellent battlefield guide to Gavrelle and discovered that its author had posted a great deal of his other research online.
 I contacted him and he kindly emailed me a map that listed Tyne Alley and North Tyne Alley, which were slightly to the west of the maps I originally looked at.
 He suggested that Tyne Support, the spot where Alf was killed, was probably a communication line close to these trenches.